The DeanBeat: The best of CES 2021 as seen from afar

-Last year, at CES 2020, the big tech trade show in Las Vegas, I walked more than 37.45 miles (over 84,385 steps) to scout for the best ideas and products of the show.
+Last year at CES 2020, I walked more than 37.45 miles (over 84,385 steps) to scout for the best ideas and products of the show.
 This week, for CES 2021, I walked about 20 feet to the fridge and 20 more feet to the bathroom and back to my home office repeatedly as I covered the all-digital event.

 The pandemic sucks.
-But the event had more than 1,900 exhibitors (down from 4,000 last year), and I got a good look at them, in between all of my duties to get ready for our own digital event (GamesBeat Summit on January 26-28).
+But the event had more than 1,900 exhibitors (down from 4,000 last year), and I got a good look at them, in between all of my duties to get ready for our own digital event (GamesBeat Summit on January 26 to January 28).
 I missed walking all over the place and hitting parties at Las Vegas nightclubs that would otherwise not let me in.

 But I looked at products with a different lens this year, shaded by the coronavirus.
 I couldn’t use most of the products on display.
 But I thought about how they could help people at a time when we could use a lot of help.
 So I favored products that could help us relax, improve our health, help us weather the isolation in our homes, and take us into the future just a little.
 I love it when tech fades into the woodwork, as you see in the main image of this story, which depicts the Gardyn indoor gardening system.
 I hope you enjoy these picks and find something useful.